khrome/ascii-art-graph/README.md

 ===============

-Currently uses d3 internally for range generation, but the eventual goal is a "drop in" d3 compatible interface
+Currently uses d3 internally for domain/range generation, but the eventual goal is a "drop in" d3 compatible interface

 Usage
 -----